 The Resolution: "I will earn my Continuing Education credits throughout the year instead of doing 30 hours of modules on December 30th while sobbing."

-Why you’ll break it: Because you’re busy actually doing the job.
-You’re too tired to learn about the job when you’re not at the job.
+Why you'll break it: Because you're busy actually doing the job.

 5. The "Work-Life Balance" Pivot